aykit/MyOwnNotes/README.rst

 I want to move my certificate to a custom folder
 ------------------------------------------------
 Moving certificates can be tedious and insecure, depending on your selinux settings.
 We do not recommend you to move your certificates.
 If you really must, github user `eephyne`_ documented a way to achieve this: `Moving Certificates`_
 Oh, and by the way: in contrary to others, we think it's really stupid to disable selinux.
-Only disable if you don't know what you are doing!
+Only disable for testing purposes.

 I heard you don't support ownCloud's encryption app.
 Is this true?
 ------------------------------------------------------------------